quicwg/multipath/draft-ietf-quic-multipath.md

 ~~~
 {: #fig-example-path-close1 title="Example of closing a path."}

-Note that the last acknowledgement needs to be send on a different path.
+Note that the last acknowledgment needs to be send on a different path.
 This examples assumes another path which uses connection ID S2 exists.

 # Implementation Considerations